 Where we stayed: Urban Boutique Hotel.
 Book Here

-We head to the Kazbegi mountain ranges with a stop over at Ananuri, which is a UNESCO Heritage site.
+Head to the Kazbegi mountain ranges with a stop over at Ananuri, which is a UNESCO Heritage site.
 The castle itself is breathtaking with stunning views of the Aragvi river.
 Kazbegi is ranked high on the list of places to visit in Georgia.

 Highlights of the Area

-¥ Gudauri Recreational Area- Paragliding (Highly dependant on weather/wind conditions)
+- ¥ Gudauri Recreational Area- Paragliding (Highly dependent on weather/wind conditions)

 Where we Stayed: Hotel Sweet Home B&B. Book Here

-¥ Batumi Boulevard – Boulevard itself had so much to offer from restaurants to beach shacks, arm wrestling competitions, Chess matches, Scooter rides, Ferris Wheel, Skateboarding to name a few
+- ¥ Batumi Boulevard – Boulevard itself has so much to offer from restaurants to beach shacks, arm wrestling competitions, Chess matches, Scooter rides, Ferris Wheel, Skateboarding to name a few

 Where we stayed: Divan Suites.
 Book Here

-Sataplia cave was the next on our list and must visit for all dinosaur enthusiasts like my better half, where dinosaur footprints were discovered in early 1935 and preserved till date.
-Next stop was the Prometheus Caves.
+Sataplia cave is a must visit for all dinosaur enthusiasts.
+Dinosaur footprints were discovered in early 1935 and preserved till date.
 Discovered in Imereti region in 1984, Prometheus Cave is one of Georgia’s natural wonders to visit.
-This canyon is home to breathtaking views of stalactites, stalagmites, curtains, petrified waterfalls, cave pearls, underground rivers, and lakes.
+This canyon is home to breathtaking views of stalactites, stalagmites, curtains, petrified waterfalls, cave pearls, and underground rivers.

-Note: We visited Georgia much before the tourism barrage started and it was still a hidden gem.
-Lot of things have changed over the years and we try to keep the article as updated as possible 🙂
+Note: We visited Georgia much before the tourism barrage started, when it was still a hidden gem.
+Lot of things have changed over the years.
+We will try to keep this article as updated as possible 🙂